RealTreasury/GatherTogether/README.md

 ### Firebase backend

-Polls and leaderboard data are now stored in Firebase.
+Polls and leaderboard data are stored in Firebase **Firestore**.
 Run the Node service inside `gathertogether-backend/` to expose the required API:

 ```bash